Life has an unfortunate way of spinning out of control. This pandemic we’re still in is a perfect example of that.

 It’s also easier if you keep on it now before things get worse.
 The longer you let your body go without exercising, the harder it is to get back into it.

-Now, I’ve recently started to get back into running.
-I was getting tired of getting winded by small bursts of energy that really shouldn’t get you winded.
+Now, I actually exercise fairly consistently.
+I do a lot of weight training which builds muscle and gets my heart rate up.
+I was really getting tired of getting winded by small bursts of energy that really shouldn’t get you winded.

 Exercise.
 Keep your health and keep your money.